Discussions of Darkness, Episode 43: Why “Hunter: The Vigil” is the Best Introduction To The Chronicles of Darkness

 Sign up for our newsletter and get them by email in our weekly update together with discounts on new releases.

-Even underwater, characters can have encounters, and 100 Fantasy Underwater Encounters (5E) has 100 such to have.
+Even underwater, characters can have encounters, and 100 Fantasy Underwater Encounters (SWADE) has 100 such to have.
 These can be used as dangers, background colour or potential adventure hooks.

-Map – Jail is a hand-drawn black and white map of a two story building with cellar jail with a 300dpi resolution in eight versions that can be used for personal and commercial use.
+Map – Village 34 is a hand-drawn black and white village map with a 300dpi resolution in eight versions that can be used for personal and commercial use.

 Want to Get a Discount on New Releases?